What Happens When you Mix Depressants and Alcohol?

 Are you struggling with an addiction to alcohol with another depressant or do you know someone who is?
 Are you concerned about your safety or that of a loved one as a result of depressant abuse?
 If the answer is yes, we want to help.
 The Recovery Village takes an advanced approach to treatment for various substance abuse cases, including those that involve both drugs and alcohol.

-Our advanced medical care, wellness programs and holistic treatments are intended to not just treat substance abuse, but heal the whole self.
+Our advanced medical care, wellness programs and holistic treatments are intended to not just treat drug and alcohol abuse, but heal the whole self.
 Each center is staffed with a team of caring, experienced professionals who want nothing more than to see each and every patient get well and stay well.
-Our facilities are safe and secure with a variety of indoor and outdoor amenities.
+Our alcohol rehab facilities are safe and secure with a variety of indoor and outdoor amenities.
 Give us a call today to speak with one of our intake coordinators, and get started on the road to recovery.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.